OpenNTI/nti.dataserver/docs/chat-apis.rst

 ``chat_enterRoom( room_info ) -> RoomInfo``
   emit to enter a room and begin getting messages for it.

-  For an anonymous (transient, person-to-person) room, the RoomId must be absent and the Occupants array must be present and containing the usernames of the online users to include in the room.
+  For an anonymous (transient, person-to-person) room, the RoomId *MUST* be absent and the Occupants array *MUST* be present and containing the usernames of the online users to include in the room.
   An occupant can also be the name of a FriendsList belonging to the user creating the room; it will be expanded by the server.

-  To enter a persistent meeting room, send no Occupants, but DO set the ContainerId to the id of a persistent meeting container (for example, for a FriendsList/study group or class session, the id to use as the ContainerId is the 'NTIID' value) (If you include Occupants you may be able to start a persistent meeting, but you could not join one already in progress.)
+  To enter a persistent meeting room, send no Occupants, and no RoomId, but DO set the ContainerId to the id of a persistent meeting container (for example, for a FriendsList/study group or class session, the id to use as the ContainerId is the 'NTIID' value) (If you include Occupants you may be able to start a persistent meeting, but you could not join one already in progress.)
 For more on the policies around persistent meeting rooms, see :py:mod:`nti.dataserver.meeting_container_storage`.

+  If you send a RoomId, it *SHOULD* refer to an existing meeting room that is active and containing other occupants.
+If you were previously an occupant of this room, you will rejoin the room.
+The RoomId takes precedence over any other value (such as ContainerId or Occupants.)

   The server will reply with the enteredRoom message; its ContainerId will be the containerId you set (if you set one and were allowed